Howard the Duck. Illustration by Brian Bolland.

 Marvel made a small effort to revive the Howard the Duck series without Gerber's involvement.
 After Gerber withdrew his script, Marvel published, eight months apart, two new issues of the color-comics series.
 The first, cover-dated January 1986, reached comic-book stores in September of 1985.
 It featured a years-old inventory story scripted by Steven Grant and pencilled by Paul Smith.
 The second issue, with a September 1986 cover date, reached comics stores the following May.
 It was co-plotted and illustrated by the character's co-creator Val Mayerik.

 Willard Huyck was the film's director, and Gloria Katz was the producer.
 They would share screenplay credit.
 The film's stars were Lea Thompson, Jeffrey Jones, and Tim Robbins.
 Howard would be played a number of dwarfs outfitted in an anthropomorphic duck costume.
 The character's voice would be provided by Chip Zien.
 David T. Friendly reported in the Los Angeles Times that the film's budget, including production, prints, and advertising, was over $46 million.
 (Adjusted for inflation, this would be approximately $100 million in 2014 dollars.)
 In a 1986 interview with Dwight Jon Zimmerman for Comics Interview, Gerber said he had been actively consulted with on the script and was on the set for the last day of filming.
 He told Zimmerman he had a financial interest in the film.
-He was credited as Howard's creator in the film's advertising and opening titles.
+Apparently in keeping with the 1982 lawsuit settlement, Gerber was credited as Howard's sole creator in the film's advertising and opening titles.

 It's almost over, please?
 The final scene of Howard the Duck (1986)